-The user can expect to achieve this level of performance using the internal oscillator, as shown in Figures 23, 24, and 25.
-Measured values of normal mode rejection are shown superimposed over the theoretical values in all three rejection modes.
+The user can expect to achieve this level of performance using the internal oscillator, as shown in Figure 19.
+Measured values of normal mode rejection are shown superimposed over the theoretical rejection.

 Traditional high order delta-sigma modulators suffer from potential instabilities at large input signal levels.
-The proprietary architecture used for the LTC2494 third order modulator resolves this problem and guarantees stability with input signals 150% of full-scale.
-In many industrial applications, it is not uncommon to have microvolt level signals superimposed over unwanted volt level error sources with several volts of peak-to-peak noise.
-Figures 26 and 27 show measurement results for the rejection of a 7.5V peak-to-peak noise source (150% of full scale) applied to the LTC2494.
+The proprietary architecture used for the LTC2496 third order modulator resolves this problem and guarantees stability with input signals 150% of full-scale.
+In many industrial applications, it is not uncommon to have microvolt level signals superimposed over unwanted error sources with several volts of peak-to-peak noise.
+Figure 20 shows measurement results for the rejection of a 7.5V peak-to-peak noise source (150% of full scale) applied to the LTC2496.
 From these curves, it is shown that the rejection performance is maintained even in extremely noisy environments.